Stickerifier/Stickerify/README.md

 If you would like to improve [Stickerify](https://t.me/StickerifyImageBot) as part of this event, first read the [contributing guidelines](CONTRIBUTING.md) and then feel free to open a new issue _and/or_ pull request.

-If your pull request represents a valid contribution to the project, it will be marked as `hacktoberfest-approved`, therefore counting towards the 4 contributions goal.
+If your pull request represents a valid contribution to the project, it will be marked as `hacktoberfest-accepted`, therefore counting towards the 4 contributions goal.

 ## Useful resources